Home > Resources for Worship > Services of Worship > this page

 Station 8 (click here for larger graphic)

-From noon on, darkness came over the whole land until three in the afternoon.
-And about three o'clock Jesus cried with a loud voice, "Eli, Eli, lema sabachthani?" that is, "My God, my God, why have you forsaken me?"
-When some of the bystanders heard it, they said, "This man is calling for Elijah."
-At once one of them ran and got a sponge, filled it with sour wine, put it on a stick, and gave it to him to drink.
-But the others said, "Wait, let us see whether Elijah will come to save him."
-Then Jesus cried again with a loud voice and breathed his last.
-At that moment the curtain of the temple was torn in two, from top to bottom.
-The earth shook, and the rocks were split.
-The tombs also were opened, and many bodies of the saints who had fallen asleep were raised.
-After his resurrection they came out of the tombs and entered the holy city and appeared to many.
-Now when the centurion and those with him, who were keeping watch over Jesus, saw the earthquake and what took place, they were terrified and said, "Truly this man was God's Son!"
-(Matthew 27:45-54).
+When it was noon, darkness came over the whole land until three in the afternoon.
+At three o'clock Jesus cried out with a loud voice, "Eloi, Eloi, lema sabachthani?" which means, "My God, my God, why have you forsaken me?"
+When some of the bystanders heard it, they said, "Listen, he is calling for Elijah."
+And someone ran, filled a sponge with sour wine, put it on a stick, and gave it to him to drink, saying, "Wait, let us see whether Elijah will come to take him down."
+Then Jesus gave a loud cry and breathed his last.
+And the curtain of the temple was torn in two, from top to bottom.
+Now when the centurion, who stood facing him, saw that in this way he breathed his last, he said, "Truly this man was God's Son!"
+(Mark 15:33-39)

 The banners are courtesy of Maj.
-Robin Stephenson-Bratcher, Chaplain, USAF
+Robin Stephenson-Bratcher, retired, Chaplain, USAF

 See Copyright and User Information Notice